The Real Cost of Cheap Gearheads: Why Precision Matters in Production

 - supplier coordination overhead

-If one part of this chain is unstable, the effective project cost rises quickly even when piece price looks low.
+If one bucket is unstable, effective project cost rises quickly even when piece price looks attractive.

 A) Prototype-to-MP inconsistency